emanuelescarabattoli/react-top-progress-bar/README.md

 ```

 ## List of allowed props and defaults
-Here a list of allowed props and related default values and meaning
+Here a list of allowed props and related default values

 | prop            | default value | behavior                          |
 |-----------------|---------------|-----------------------------------|